Bologna, Italy • SEPTEMBER 10-16, 2022

 Anders Petersen has been involved in Swedish photography since the late 60′s.
 He is one of its central figures, and no one else has made a stronger impact on a younger generation.
 Yet, he hardly gives the impression of being a father figure.
 If anything, he is the eternal boy, traveling through an alien wonderland with its secret love encounters and bewildering adult conflicts.
 His pictures of the world out there somehow seem to be taken in a state of permanent amazement.
 “Is this what it looks like”, he seems to utter as he points his camera at lovers in the night and at people in the street — or at inmates in Swedish prisons and patrons in a Hamburg bar.

 His pictures are intimate, and yet they disclose no all too unpleasant details concerning the people involved.
 The photographs are taken by the subjects’ consent and with a probing, somewhat detached eye.
 In the world of Anders Petersen, all things remain incomprehensible and strange — while still indecently enticing.

 One of the secrets in Anders Petersen’s photography is his indication of a possible route of escape, a kind of alternative movement through the city, which could lead to a different story.
 A woman’s gaze into the camera turns into an unsettling invitation, often of the forbidden kind.”
 (Peder Alton, Swedish art critic)

-In the ver centre of town, so there will be some restriction if you come by car – but you will not really need it!
+In the centre of town there are some restriction if you come by car – but you will not really need it!

 Meals, will be independent and paid separately.
-Eating out in Naples is a great culinary experience and very good priced compared to Italian standards.
+Eating out in Bologna is a great culinary experience (Bologna is world renown for its food!).